philipcdavis/philipcdavis.github.io/_posts/2018-02-09-deep-work-and-your-relationships.md

 ---
 layout: post
-title:  "Deep Work and Your Relationships“
+title:  "Deep Work and Your Relationships"
 date:   2018-02-09
 ---